 Oregon doesn’t have this stipulation.
 If you move from Portland to Eugene, you can file immediately.
-If you do move to a new state, however, it’s important to know these things vary.
+But if you move to Washington, things are different and it’s important to know the regulations.

 Filing For Divorce When You Live In Different States

 Depending on the situation, one state may offer certain advantages to filing there.
 On the other side of that coin, a particular state having jurisdiction may negatively impact your case.
 Again, knowing how things differ is key.